+IP ipaddress The IP address of the host.

+ipaddress the IP address in the form xxx.xxx.xxx.xxx

+Example: IP 151.120.25.100

+FILE filename The default name of the file that is loaded into RAM using the Telnet 'load'

+command.
+This name is used to access the file via TFTP.
+If the filename starts with a \$, this \$ is replace with the path of the configuration file name.

+filename the filename including the full path or \$ for relative path.

+Example: FILE F:\gnu\demo\ppc\test.elf

+FILE \$test.elf

-IP ipaddress The IP address ipaddress Example: of the host. the IP address in the form xxx.xxx.xxx.xxx IP 151.120.25.100 FILE filename command.
-This e of the file that is loaded into RAM using the Telnet 'load' name is used to access the file via TFTP.
-If the filename his \$ is replace with the path of the configuration file name. the filename including the full path or \$ for relative path.
-FILE F:\gnu\demo\ppc\test.elf FILE \$test.elf FORMAT format [offset] age is already st e image file and an optional load address offset.
-If the im- ored in ROM on the target, select ROM as the format.
-The ter "offset" is added to any load address read from the im- SREC, BIN, AOUT, ELF, IMAGE or ROM FORMAT ELF FORMAT ELF 0x10000 LOAD mode In Agent mode, t after every reset mode Example: this parameters defines if the code is loaded automatically t.
-AUTO, MANUAL LOAD MANUAL START address the core is not in ue is not defined before starting th ere to start the program file.
-If this value is not defined and ROM, the address is taken from the image file.
-If this val- d and the core is already in ROM, the PC will not be set ne program file.
-This means, the program starts at the nor- ss (0xFFF00100). the address where to start the program file START 0x1000
+FORMAT format [offset] The format of the image file and an optional load address offset.
+If the image is already stored in ROM on the target, select ROM as the format.
+The optional parameter "offset" is added to any load address read from the image file.

+format SREC, BIN, ELF or ROM

+Example: FORMAT ELF

+FORMAT ELF 0x10000

+LOAD mode In Agent mode, this parameters defines if the code is loaded automatically after every reset.

+mode AUTO, MANUAL Example: LOAD MANUAL

+START address The address where to start the program file.
+If this value is not defined and the core is not in ROM, the address is taken from the image file.
+If this value is not defined and the core is already in ROM, the PC will not be set before starting the program file.
+This means, the program starts at the normal reset address (0xFFF00100).
-\ Special IMAGE load format:

-The IMAGE format is a special version of the ELF format used to load a Linux boot image into target memory.
-When this format is selected, the BDI loads not only the loadable segment as defined in the Program Header, it also loads the rest of the file up to the Section Header Table.
-The relationship between load address and file offset will be maintained throughout this process.
-This way, the compressed Linux image and a optional RAM disk image will also be loaded.
+address the address where to start the program file

+Example: START 0x1000

+PROMPT string

+This entry defines a new Telnet prompt.
+The current prompt can also be changed via the Telnet interface.

+Example: PROMPT P4080#0>

+filename the filename including the full path

+Example: DUMP dump.bin

+TELNET mode

-DEBUGPORT port [REC ONNECT] eter is present, a DB uses to access the target.
-If the RECONNECT param- in open TCP/IP connection (Telnet/GDB) will be closed if ct request from the same host (same IP address). port the TCP port number (default = 2001) Example: DEBUGPORT 2001 PROMPT string This entry define changed via the Example: es a new Telnet prompt.
-The current prompt can also be Telnet interface.
-PROMPT P4080#0> DUMP filename The default file n filename Example: ame used for the Telnet DUMP command. the filename including the full path DUMP dump.bin TELNET mode command history OI sends echoes for the received characters and supports y and line editing.
-If it should not send echoes and let the ine mode", add this entry to the configuration file.
-ECHO (default), NOECHO or LINE TELNET NOECHO ; use old line mode
+By default the BDI sends echoes for the received characters and supports command history and line editing.
+If it should not send echoes and let the Telnet client in "line mode", add this entry to the configuration file.

+mode ECHO (default), NOECHO or LINE Example: TELNET NOECHO; use old line mode port the TCP port number (default = 2001)

+DEBUGPORT port [RECONNECT]

+The TCP port GDB uses to access the target.
+If the RECONNECT parameter is present, an open TCP/IP connection (Telnet/GDB) will be closed if there is a connect request from the same host (same IP address).

+Example: DEBUGPORT 2001